-- provide guidance to states on the information they should include in their self-assessments and on the elements of acceptable methods of administration; - ensure that on-site reviews of states and their subrecipients are conducted periodically to review their compliance policies and activities, evaluate how their methods of administration are applied, and oversee their data collection and analysis programs; - provide technical assistance and civil rights training to state staff to assist them in maintaining or coming into compliance; and - maintain a database on the compliance history of recipients, including states and local agencies.
+- ensure that on-site reviews of states and their subrecipients are conducted periodically to review their compliance policies and activities, evaluate how their methods of administration are applied, and oversee their data collection and analysis programs; - provide technical assistance and civil rights training to state staff to assist them in maintaining or coming into compliance; and - maintain a database on the compliance history of recipients, including states and local agencies.

 Commission recommendations directed the departments as well as their operating divisions and regional offices to take responsibility for ensuring that periodic on-site reviews are conducted and to provide technical assistance to states so that civil rights provisions are implemented in recipients' programs.
 However, the task of performing on-site reviews was to be delegated.
 The Commission suggested to one agency that it delegate on-site investigations of subrecipients to states and strengthen requirements for states' methods of administration and technical assistance so that they can be monitored.
-Elsewhere, the Commission directed the Department or headquarters office to require its operating divisions (e.g., DOT's operating administrations) to perform on-site reviews of states and other recipients.90 At the same time, in conducting oversight and monitoring reviews of its operating divisions, a federal agency should monitor the Title VI activities of state recipients, visit and evaluate state recipients' Title VI programs.

-provide any necessary technical assistance, and ensure that the operating units take steps to correct any deficiencies in states' compliance.
+Elsewhere, the Commission directed the Department or headquarters office to require its operating divisions (e.g., DOT's operating administrations) to perform on-site reviews of states and other recipients.
+At the same time, in conducting oversight and monitoring reviews of its operating divisions, a federal agency should monitor the Title VI activities of state recipients, visit and evaluate state recipients' Title VI programs, provide any necessary technical assistance, and ensure that the operating units take steps to correct any deficiencies in states' compliance.
 Thus, all recipients and subrecipients should receive periodic on-site reviews, but not necessarily by head-quarters staff.

 The Commission, thus, charges states with responsibility for overseeing the civil rights compliance of their subrecipients.
 It suggested, first, that the federal government, states, and state subrecipients work together to ensure that civil rights are protected.
 Second, states, in turn, must establish quality assurance measures to ensure that minorities and women benefit equally from state recipients' programs.
-92

 The Commission gave examples of ways states could meet their responsibilities.
 First, better coordination among federal agencies, states, and state recipients may occur if, as a requirement of receiving funds, the federal agency required all recipients to designate a civil rights coordinator.
 The federal agency could train, certify, and periodically recertify the recipients' coordinators.
 The Commission suggested that the federal agency could designate the civil rights responsibilities for the coordinators, which would include ensuring that the recipients' employees are knowledgeable of applicable civil rights laws.
-93